dune73/katacoda-scenarios/scenario-8/intro.md

 * An Apache web server with SSL/TLS support as in [Tutorial 4 (Enabling Encryption with SSL/TLS)](https://www.netnea.com/cms/apache-tutorial-4_configuring-ssl-tls/).
 * An expanded access log and a set of shell aliases as discussed in [Tutorial 5 (Extending and analyzing the access log)](https://www.netnea.com/cms/apache-tutorial-5/apache-tutorial-5_extending-access-log/)
 * An Apache web server with ModSecurity as shown in [Tutorial 6 (Embedding ModSecurity)](https://www.netnea.com/cms/apache-tutorial-6/apache-tutorial-6_embedding-modsecurity/).
+* An Apache web server with the Core Rule Set, as shown in [Tutorial 7 (Including the Core Rule Set)](https://www.netnea.com/cms/apache-tutorial-7_including-modsecurity-core-rules/)

 ## License / Copying / Further use